 Rock Climbing Wall At The Atlanta Zoo

-Our eldest son currently volunteers at a zoo, and is hoping to work at one once he finishes his degree in biology, so he was thrilled that our cityPASS included tickets to the Atlanta zoo.
+Our eldest son currently volunteers at a zoo and is hoping to work at one once he finishes his degree in biology, so he was thrilled that our cityPASS included tickets to the Atlanta zoo.

-The zoo is located in a wonderful neighborhood of brightly colored heritage homes.
+The zoo is located in a beautiful neighborhood of brightly colored heritage homes.
 Our kids caught my husband and I drooling over the architecture of the area as we walked over to eat at Grant Central Pizza.
 The restaurant is just a short walk from the zoo and serves a pretty mean lasagna.